Lattice Design Leader Jared Erondu recently sat down with us to talk about the evolving role of design.

 “The next piece is really going to be the evolution of the design leadership practice.
 Widening our aperture, what’s the horizon with which we’re looking at our customers?
 And how are we beginning to have an influence on other touch points outside of the time when they are actually in the product.”

-Top Leadership Tips for Growing Your Network as a Designer
+Top Design Leadership Tips for Growing Your Network as a Designer

-Jared shared plenty of useful advice for professionals at different stages of their careers.
-He encourages young professionals to “optimize for learning” and simply pursue what you’re interested in with little risk.
+Jared shared plenty of useful advice for design leaders and professionals at different stages of their careers.
+He encourages young designers to “optimize for learning” and simply pursue what you’re interested in with little risk.

 For mature practitioners looking at leadership roles, he highlighted the importance of identifying your leader archetype.